MD2Korg/software.md2k.org/content/howto/mPerf/pg-phone.md

 Detach the sensor device from the blue band.
 The device may be cleaned by hand using disinfecting wipes.
 Hand wash the blue belt using gloved hands in soapy water for several minutes to ensure removal of soilage.
 Run the belt under running tap water until fully rinsed of all detergent.
 Dry the belt by firmly pressing it with a towel to remove excess water, followed by a complete air dry.

-## What to Do Each Day

-- Wear the wrist sensors and carry the smartphone with you.
-- Every 2-3 hours, check to confirm the phone is collecting data.
-- Try to achieve at least 12 hours of data collection each day.
-- Charge phone and wrist sensors every night.

 ## How to Charge the Devices

 At the end of each day, charge all devices overnight (excluding the location beacons, which do not require charging).
+Do not force the chargers, look for matching ends and try to connect them carefully since these are delicate devices.

-Remove the two wrist sensors and plug them into the charger as shown.
+Take off the two wrist sensors and plug them into the charger as shown.
 The charging port can be found on the side of wrist sensor.

+The charging port for the smartphone can be found on the bottom of the phone.

+The charging port for the chest band (optional) can be found on the side of the sensor.